ell1e/spew3d/README.md

   SDL2 and Spew3D items, like creating a Spew3D window from an SDL2 window, will no longer be present.

-- `SPEW3D_OPTION_DISABLE_EMULATE_INT128`: If defined, Spew3D will
-  never use native 128bit integer types even if present, and instead emulate it with 64bit integers.
-This will result in many math operations being slower.

 - `SPEW3D_DEBUG_OUTPUT`: If defined, Spew3D will print out
   some amount of debug messages for internal diagnostics.

-- `SPEW3D_FIXED_POINT`: If defined, `s3dnum_t` will be set to
-  `int64_t` (instead of `double`) and `S3D_METER` for a good one meter unit as well as `S3D_NUMONE` for a value corresponding to 1.0 will be set to `4096` (instead of `1.0`).

-  This gives you 64bit fixed point coordinate math with a 12bit fractional number part.

 Run tests